 The sad thing is, they think this is the way to making their law degree pay off; it’s a short-term mindset with catastrophic results.
 How good can you really be when you’re spread so thin?

 Before hanging their shingle, savvy ‘lawyer-preneurs’ do their homework.
 They scout out a niche that’s in demand with an audience willing and able to pay for their legal services.
 Once identified and proven, they work hard to become the best in their community at serving that particular niche.
-They become the ‘go-to’ lawyer for their specialty, and they drill deep.
+They become a ‘go-to’ lawyer for their specialty, and they drill deep.

 ‘Drilling deep’ means they set up systems to attract and serve a steady stream of clients for their particular type of legal service, then hire staff to operate those systems at lower hourly rates, freeing up time for higher-value work.